Program Overview

 Degree Requirements

+MA Practicum students devote the first two quarters of the program to completing required coursework, or numerically-graded graduate-level credits, in Art History and other complementary disciplines.
 Coursework provides a solid foundation in art history’s methods, critical approaches, and various subfields, while also allowing students to begin honing an area of specialization.
-Typically, students enroll in [# range] of credits (equivalent to [# range] courses) each quarter.
+Most graduate-level seminars at UW carry 5 credit hours.
+Typically, students enroll in 10-15 credits (equivalent to 2-3 courses) each quarter.

 The program for the MA: Practicum Track degree in art history requires:

-- A minimum of 25 numerically graded credits numbered 400 and above and approved by the faculty adviser
+- A minimum of 25 numerically graded credits, equivalent to 5 5-credit courses, numbered 400 and above and approved by the faculty advisor.

-- A minimum of 10 credits of ART H 598 (Master’s Practicum).
-These 10 credits may take the form of the completion of a project, internship, or written case study approved by the faculty adviser.
+- 10 credits of ART H 598 (Master’s Practicum).
+These 10 credits may take the form of the completion of a project, internship, or written case study approved by the faculty advisor.
 They may but need not be taken all in a single quarter.
 Students must be registered for at least 2 Art H 598 credits during the quarter in which they complete and defend their practicum project.

-- 2 credits of ART H 599 (Reading and Writing Projects) Preparation and public presentation focused on work completed in ART H 598 (Master’s Practicum).
+- 2 credits of ART H 599 (Reading and Writing Projects).
+These credits reflect preparation for a public presentation focused on work completed in ART H 598 (Master’s Practicum).

 Practicum Project

 The practicum is the culminating product of the Art History MA: Practicum Track program, and must evidence the student’s practical or theoretical knowledge of some aspects of art in historical or contemporary situations.
-Practicum projects are up to the student to define, and the strongest applicants may already have a project idea that is explained in their application statement.
-For example, practicum projects may take the form of a curatorial, educational, archival, or connoisseurship project in an art museum, gallery, or private art collection.
-Although the division of Art History does not arrange or offer internships for the practicum, students can seek out internships in approved non-profit arts organizations and arts education programs or complete case studies of the impact and benefits of the practice of, teaching of, and support for the visual arts in business, education, and society in general.
-The practicum must be comprised of activities carried out after the student’s admission to the program.
+Although the division of Art History does not arrange or offer internships for the practicum, students can seek out internships in approved nonprofit arts organizations and arts education programs or complete case studies of the impact and benefits of the practice of, teaching of, and support for the visual arts in business, education, and society in general.
+The practicum must be comprised of activities carried out after the student’s matriculation into the program.

 Prerequisites

-MA practicum projects are guided and evaluated by a committee including a minimum of three faculty members.
-Students consult with the Graduate Program Coordinator and their faculty advisor to establish a committee consisting of a committee chair (typically their advisor), a second faculty member from Art History, and a third from Art History or another unit.
-Students are responsible for determining the potential committee members' willingness to serve.
+MA practicum projects are guided and evaluated by a Supervisory Committee consisting of a committee chair and at least one other Art History faculty member.
+Students should consult with the Graduate Program Coordinator and their faculty advisor to establish the committee but are ultimately responsible for determining the potential committee members' willingness to serve.
+For more information about member eligibility, including members from outside the UW, see Policy 4.2: Supervisory Committee for Graduate Students.

 The Graduate School does not require notification of the membership of this committee.
 The committee chair shall keep written records concerning any formal agreements or stipulations regarding the student’s program of study and practicum project.

 Practicum proposals vary in form and/or content depending on the nature of the project and the expectations of the chair and committee members.
-There is no set format or length.
-Students should ask their faculty adviser and/or chair for copies of recently approved proposals.
+In all cases, students must present a proposal of minimum 750 words that outlines the project’s concept, goals, and deliverables.

-The final examination is an oral defense of the candidate's practicum project conducted by the Supervisory Committee.
+The final examination is an oral presentation and discussion of the candidate's practicum project conducted by the Supervisory Committee.
 Students are responsible for scheduling the defense in consultation with the committee chair.
 The defense date must be at least 30 days after the final draft was circulated to the full Supervisory Committee.

-The filing of the online application (warrant) is the responsibility solely of the student, who must be registered for the quarter in which the degree is expected.
+The filing of the MA Degree Request is the responsibility solely of the student, who must be registered for the quarter in which the degree is expected.
 Master's degree applications are valid for one quarter only; if requirements for the degree are not completed during this quarter, the student must file a new application.

 Satisfactory Progress Requirements